1976 Houston Cougars football team

 The 1976 Houston Cougars football team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the 1976 NCAA Division I football season.
 It was the 31st year of season play for Houston.
 The team was coached by 15th-year head football coach, Bill Yeoman.

-The team played its home games at the Astrodome, a 53,000-person capacity stadium off-campus in Houston.
+The team played its home games at the Astrodome, a 53,000-person capacity stadium off-campus in Houston, although the home games vs. Texas A&M and Arkansas were moved to Rice Stadium.
 It was Houston's first year of season play as a full member of the Southwest Conference eligible as champions.
 Upon winning the conference as co-champions, the Cougars competed against the Maryland Terrapins in the Cotton Bowl Classic, and finished the post-season at an all-time highest national ranking in the history of the program.
 Senior defensive tackle Wilson Whitley received the Lombardi Award following the season.
 Future UH and Baylor head coach Art Briles played on the team.